Lectures: Tuesdays and Thursdays 10:30am - 11:45am, Innovation Hall 222

 Quizzes cannot be ``made-up''.
 (I post the solutions).
 I will drop the lowest quiz grade.

-The quizzes will focus on the material covered in recent classes.
+The quizzes will focus on the material covered on the previous Tuesday.
 They are not intended to be "cumulative", but they may involve concepts covered in earlier weeks.

 Both exams are cumulative.

 The exams will include short answers, multiple choice, and simple discussion questions.
 The questions will be based on concepts covered on the homeworks and in the in-class questions.

 Sample midterm and final exams will be provided before the date of the actual exam.

 I rarely give make-up exams.
 However, special consideration will be given if the student (1) has completed all of their home works on time and (2) provides compelling evidence that the exam was missed for reasons that were beyond the student's control.

 I drop the lowest quiz and the lowest homework grade.